Academic Learning Centre

 Mary Immaculate College, and the Academic Learning Centre, is committed to improving access to higher education for adults.
 To qualify as a mature student, a person must be at least 23 years of age on 1 January of the year of registration.

 Mature students wishing to apply for a degree programme in MIC must apply through the CAO system and then will be invited for an interview.
 In addition to the interview, such applicants may be required to take a short written test before admission.
 Mature students wishing to apply should note the closing date for receipt of completed applications.

 To find out more, see the programmes available to mature students here and the 'How to Apply' tab in each programme page has more detailed information.

-The ALC offers the Foundation Certificate for Mature Learners and the Pre-University Programme (PUP) to those who wish to continue their education.
+The ALC offers the Pre-University Programme (PUP) to those who wish to continue their education.

 The Pre-University Programme (PUP) is a 40 hour certificate programme, which is delivered in conjunction with Our Lady of Lourdes Community Services Group.
 The Pre-University Programme is delivered in the community and is aimed at adult learners from disadvantaged socio-economic backgrounds, over the age of 22, whose educational experiences and opportunities in their earlier years may have been limited, and who wish to continue their education, possibly with a view to going to third level.

 It aims to create a progressive access pathway into university level education.

 - Provide a 'taster' of higher education